evanmayer/hotspot/HOWTO.md

     * If you are adjusting the mapper spacing and you let them off of the threaded rod, they will disassemble themselves rapidly.
 You don't want to lose any parts.
     * If you are loosening or tightening the mapper down to anything, when the mapper is under tension, touching the button could release tension rapidly, potentially causing a fall, which you do not want.

-* Bring a power strip to make moving the PSU and Raspberry Pi to various mirrors easier.
-Bring a long ethernet cable to plug the Raspberry Pi into the rack's network switch.
+* Bring a USB extension cable to make moving the frame to various mirrors easier.
+That will extend RS485 connection, allowing you to stand or sit in a more comfortable spot.

-* Don't bother trying to tape Eccosorb to anything.
+* Bring a lot of flat Eccosorb panels.
+Don't bother trying to tape Eccosorb to anything.
+It won't stick.
 Just pinch it in between the mirror and threaded rod.
-This also helps keep the threaded rod from marring the mirror surface.
+This also helps keep the threaded rod or raft from marring the mirror surface, which is very important.

-* Keep as much stuff as possible out of the path of the beam.
+* Keep as much stuff (power/data cables, hands, heads, ladders) as possible out of the path of the beam.

 ### K1